 The Classification summary includes all students, both full and part time.

 Freshmen (First Time) counts only first time full time students classified as freshmen.
 Continuing freshmen are counted separately in Freshmen (Other).
-In past years, this group has not been segregated in the profiles.

 Medical Residents and Fellows are included in the overall counts and in the university's FTE (all as full time).
 They are also included in the Gender category but not in any of the other demographic categories.